-Kroka’s international group of guides and educators envision, design and execute programs that have consistent life-changing impacts on children and youth.
+Join Kroka’s international group of guides and educators as a full-season expedition leader.
+Kroka’s wilderness leaders envision, design and execute programs that have consistent life-changing impacts on children and youth.
 Our staff live and work in community and practice what they teach.
 They are visionaries, risk-takers, and role models.
 They are committed to mastery of their skills and to awakening consciousness and altruistic will in young people.

-Wilderness Leaders will facilitate farm-based programs and wilderness expeditions for highly motivated students ages 9-19 including:
+Wilderness Leaders will facilitate wilderness expeditions and farm-based programs for highly motivated students ages 9-19 including:

 SPRING & FALL